-- Establishing the authorisation structure for the approval and renewal of credit facilities.
-Authorisation limits are allocated to business unit Heads.
-Larger facilities require approval by the Managing Director, Management Credit Committee, and the Board Credit Committee/Board of Directors as appropriate. - Reviewing and assessing credit risk.
-Management Credit Committee assesses all credit exposures in excess of designated limits, prior to facilities being committed to customers by the business unit concerned.
-Renewals and reviews of facilities are subject to the same review process. - Developing and maintaining the Bank's risk grading in order to categorise exposures according to the degree of risk of financial loss faced and to focus management on the attendant risks.
-The current risk grading framework consists of six grades reflecting varying degrees of risk of default and the availability of collateral or other credit risk mitigation.
-The responsibility for approving the risk grades lies with the Board Credit Committee.
-The Risk grades are subject to regular reviews by the Risk Management unit of the Bank. - Reviewing compliance of business units with agreed exposure limits, including those for selected industries, country risk and product types.
+- Reviewing compliance of business units with agreed exposure limits, including those for selected industries, country risk and product types.
 Regular reports are provided to the Risk Management unit of the Bank on the credit quality of local portfolios and appropriate corrective action is taken. - Providing advice, guidance and specialist skills to business units to promote best practice throughout the Bank in the management of credit risk.
-Each business unit is required to implement Bank's credit policies and procedures, with credit approval authorities authorised by the Board Credit Committee.
+Each business unit is required to implement Bank's credit policies and procedures, with credit approval authorised by the Board Credit Committee.
 Each business unit with the responsibility of initiating credit has experienced credit managers who report on all credit related matters to local management of the Board Credit Committee and respond to issues at the Bank's Criticised Assets Committee (CAC).
 Each business unit is responsible for the quality and performance of its credit portfolio and for monitoring and controlling all credit risks in its portfolios, including those subject to central approval. - Regular review of business units and credit quality are undertaken by internal audit function of the bank and the parent company.